 In principle, everyone should be able to spend a few hours in the gym every week.
-But what if you really can’t do that or if you just don’t want to?
+But what if you really can’t or if you just don’t want to?
 Can you also build muscle if you only train for one hour a week, for example?
 And how do you get the maximum return from that hour?

 - you only do compound exercises;